revaturelabs/interviewquestions/Python/Python-Classes and Objects/Classes and Objects.md

 </details>

 ---
 22. Which of the following is wrong statement for OOPs in python?

-- a) OOPs can hide complexity.
+a) OOPs can hide complexity.
-- b) Class can contain functions as well as data
+b) Class can contain functions as well as data
-- c) Constructor methods are required to initialize an object
+c) Constructor methods are required to initialize an object
-- d) Ability to create a new class by extending an existing class.
+d) Ability to create a new class by extending an existing class.
 <details><summary> <b>Show Answer</b> </summary>

-Correct option is c).
+> option is c).
 <details><summary> <b>Explanation</b> </summary>

 > A constructor is optional and can be used to set initial values for an object in python.